-- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 15 days after the end of each calendar quarter.
-Forms are due even if no expenditures occurred during the quarter.
+- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the grant period ends on 07/31/2024.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
 For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
 Please refer to "#56.
 Contract amendments", above.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final claims report.
+For contract amendment questions, contact your assigned Grant Monitor.

+• GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final claims report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
 Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.